147,238 moments resolved

 Bury Me With My Money — falling men, voice intoning the title.

-These five reliably produce the "what" reaction inside thirty seconds.
+These pieces reliably produce the "what" reaction inside thirty seconds.

 For the longer dive